 That said, it's usually better to overdress than to underdress, but listen to your gut.
 Still unsure about what to wear?
 When scheduling your interview, it's acceptable to inquire about the office dress code, which should give you a good sense of what to wear.

-Top Interview Tip: Still unsure how to dress for success?
-Check out the differences between business vs. business casual, and if you have to wear a formal outfit, make sure you've taken the time to dry clean or iron your clothes as necessary.
+Top Interview Tip: Learn about the differences between business vs. business casual, and if you have to wear a formal outfit, make sure you've taken the time to dry clean or iron your clothes as necessary.

-Tired of style advice?
-Don't worry, there's a simple "go-to" look that works for almost any non-professional college job position, and this is it: a wrinkle-free patterned button-down, comfortable, but well-kept slacks, and any pair of casual loafers.
+Don't worry, there's a simple "go-to" look that works for almost any non-professional college job position.
+A wrinkle-free patterned button-down, comfortable, but well-kept slacks, and any pair of casual loafers.

 Now go ace that interview!